2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Is the 2003 Sacagawea Dollar made of real gold?

-No, despite its golden appearance, the 2003 Sacagawea Dollar contains no gold.
+No. Despite its golden appearance, the 2003 Sacagawea Dollar contains absolutely no gold.
 The coin features a pure copper core clad with manganese brass (88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel), giving it a distinctive golden color.

 2. Why weren’t 2003 Sacagawea Dollars released into circulation?

-By 2003, the U.S. Mint ceased producing Sacagawea Dollars for general circulation due to lack of public demand.
-Massive inventories of earlier coins remained unused in Federal Reserve vaults, with over 857 million dollar coins in government storage by 2009.
+By 2002, the U.S. Mint had officially designated Sacagawea Dollars as NIFC — Not Intended For Circulation — and the 2003 issue continued this policy.
+Massive inventories of earlier coins remained unused in Federal Reserve vaults, with a Federal Reserve official confirming 857 million dollar coins in government storage as of December 2009.

-The coins failed to displace the dollar bill in everyday commerce, leading the Mint to produce them exclusively for numismatic purposes from 2002 through 2008.
-This collector-only strategy continued until the Native American Dollar program began in 2009.
+The coins failed to displace the dollar bill in everyday commerce, leaving the Mint no reason to add more to the pile.
+This collector-only strategy continued until the Native American Dollar program began in 2009 under the Native American $1 Coin Act signed by President George W. Bush in September 2007.

 3. What makes a 2003 Sacagawea Dollar valuable?